 - Sumac

-- Try also with a drizzle of balsamic glaze right before serving.
+- Try also with a drizzle of balsamic glaze or balsamic vinegar right before serving.

-Another one of the benefits of roasting vegetables is the ability you have to customize your seasonings and sauces!
+Another one of the benefits of roasting vegetables is the ability to customize your seasonings and sauces!
 You have endless possibilities to make them taste just like you want them to.

 If you want to try some different spices and change things up, try these: